 Pack your bags for an amazing vacation to The Florida Keys!
 Check out our Travel Guide below!

-Key West is a three hour scenic drive from Miami, a ferry ride from Fort Myers, and accessible by commercial airlines.
-This eight square mile island is nestled between the Atlantic Ocean and Gulf of Mexico, among turquoise waters, towering palm trees, and sandy beaches.
+Key West is a three-hour scenic drive from Miami, a ferry ride from Fort Myers, and accessible by commercial airlines.
+This eight-square-mile island is nestled between the Atlantic Ocean and the Gulf of Mexico, among turquoise waters, towering palm trees, and sandy beaches.

 As far as public transportation, there are pretty cabs, tour trains, trolleys, park-n-ride, and the bus.

 You have so many options for places to stay in Key West.
 From waterfront resorts, bed and breakfasts, home rentals, or hotels on Duval Street right in the middle of the action.
 You can try the Casa Marina Waldorf Astoria Resort or Pier House on the water or something like the haunted and historic LaConcha to be on Duval!

 Where To Eat

 OH MY gosh, the food in Key West is dynamite.
 My first recommendation is to eat key lime pie wherever you go.
 Just do it.
 Get your fill.
 It’s worth every calorie and most everywhere either makes their own homemade key lime pie or they buy it from Kermit’s.
 Bonus, Kermit’s serves food (even breakfast) so you can grab a bite there too!
 Everything is delicious so bring your appetite.
 The chocolate-covered key lime pie on a stick wasn’t my thing but give it a try yourself to see if it’s for you.
 My friend Ali loved it!